• Skip to main content

 Jeff and Rhonda Albom in the world's largest infinity pool overlooking Singapore

-A combination of the hot and humid Singapore weather, and the inviting water temperature, it didn’t take long for me to deposit my towel and robe on an empty bench and glide into the pool.
+Combining the hot and humid Singapore weather and the inviting water temperature, it didn’t take long for me to deposit my towel and robe on an empty bench and glide into the pool.

 Frequently asked questions about the Marina Bay Sands swimming pool